PeDiot/price_prediction_vestiaire_collective/README.md

 - by preventing him from selling at too low a price,
 - by preventing him from not finding buyers because his price is too high.

-By helping sellers setting the "right" price, the algorithm allows buyers to find items sold at a price close to their willingness to pay.
+Besides, the algorithm allows buyers to find items sold at a price close to their willingness to pay by encouraging sellers to set the "right" price.

 For Vestiaire Collective, the price prediction tool ensures the volume and speed of transactions.
-The more transactions there are on the platform, the more commissions Vestiaire Collective receives.
-It also enhance user satisfaction: buyers find items that are priced to generate a surplus and sellers save time selling their items.
+The more transactions, the more commissions the platform earns.
+It also enhances user satisfaction: buyers find items that are priced to generate a surplus and sellers save time selling their items.